RjDuan/AdvCam-Hide-Adv-with-Natural-Styles/README.md

 #### More generation and test details can be found in video [AdvCam](https://www.youtube.com/watch?v=gk3NHY_gpvg)

+## Question &Answer
+* About the dataset
+Data is collected from ImageNet, open source imagehub and some are caputured by ourselves.
+Data used in our paper can be downloaded [here](https://drive.google.com/file/d/1K5bHwPOcKtteArafYoqzpW1FGzF_ZLYT/view?usp=sharing).
+We provide both images and their masks (segmentaions).

 ## Acknowledgments
 * We use [Yang's code](https://github.com/LouieYang/deep-photo-styletransfer-tf) for style transfer part.